 The Beitou area also produces fine white china clay that is perfect for firing pottery, rushes that can be used for making tatami, and stones that were used in the construction of the Taipei City walls.

 The Ketagalan tribe, who originally occupied the Taipei Basin, were aware of Beitou’s hot springs but didn’t use them.
 They called the area called “Pataauw,” which meant “Residence of the Witch,” due to the year-round mist that envelops the valley.
 Similarly, later inhabitants of Taiwan did not develop a hot spring culture until the Japanese arrived.

 The first outsider to take note of Beitou’s hot springs was a German sulfur merchant, who in 1894 built a hot spring club there.
 The next year Japan took over the island, and quickly realized the high quality and commercial value of the springs.
-The first hot spring hotel to be opened was Tenguan Hot Spring Hotel (Tian Gou An天狗庵), near today’s Hot Spring Museum (see “Remains of Tenguan Hot Spring” below).
+The first hot spring establishment to be opened was Tenguan Hot Spring Hotel (Tian Gou An天狗庵), near today’s Hot Spring Museum (see “Remains of Tenguan Hot Spring” below).
 Other popular hotels such as Songtaoyuan soon followed.

 By the early 1900s, Hokuto (the Japanese name for Beitou) boasted a thriving, upscale hot spring and entertainment scene, complete with geishas, primarily for Japanese are upper class Taiwanese visitors.
 Eventually some 70 hot spring establishments were opened, as well a children’s amusement park and Shinhokuto train station (see “Old Xinbeitou Station” below).

 After the Japanese colonial occupation came to an end and the KMT arrived in Taiwan, the model of Xinbeitou hot spring hotels was preserved, and the area came to be particularly known for prostitution until it was outlawed 1979, after which Beitou went into sharp decline.